 Conducting a breakeven analysis is important to determine precisely when you can expect your business to cover all expenses and start generating a profit.
 This is a pivotal milestone in the early days of any startup business.

 Several types of costs should be considered when conducting a breakeven analysis.
 These two are the most relevant:

 - Variable costs: These are recurring costs that you must absorb with each unit you sell.
-If you're operating a greeting card store where you must buy greeting cards from a stationary company for $1 each, that dollar represents a variable cost.
+If you're operating a greeting card store where you must buy greeting cards from a stationery company for $1 each, that dollar represents a variable cost.
 As your business and sales grow, you can begin allocating labor and other items as variable costs if it makes sense for your industry.

 Setting a Price to Get to Breakeven

 Setting the right price is crucial to your breakeven analysis and eventually turning a profit with your startup.
 You can't calculate expected revenue if you don't know what your unit price will be.
 Unit price is the amount you plan to charge customers to buy a single unit of your product or service.

 Pricing can involve a complicated decision-making process on the part of the consumer, and plenty of research has gone into the marketing and psychology of how consumers perceive price.
 Take a little time to review the pricing strategy and the psychology of pricing before choosing how to price your product or service.

-- Price-based costing: This encourages business owners to "start with the price that consumers are willing to pay when they have competitive alternatives, and whittle down your costs to meet that price," according to David Bakken, Founder and Managing Director at Forseeable Futures Group.
+According to David Bakken, Founder and Managing Director at Foreseeable Futures Group, price-based costing encourages business owners to "start with the price that consumers are willing to pay when they have competitive alternatives, and whittle down your costs to meet that price."
 This allows you to lower your price and still turn a profit if you encounter new competition.
 Different pricing methods can be used.